MBDA Enforcer: Enforcer assembly

 The rear part of the assembly, the propulsion is manufactured in an aluminium casing.
 Once the front part is connected to the rear part and the warhead is connected, a cylindrical aluminium casing will surround the front part of the missile.
 And unlike traditional manufacturing methods that would screw or rivet the casing of the front to the rear, it is welded in an automatic laser welding machine, which is an innovation from MBDA.

 At each step of the assembly process of the missile, measurements and tests are performed to ensure that the tolerances are respected, and that the electronic systems work as intended, and all the results are documented.

 Once the missile succeeds all the required tests, it is integrated to the launching tube which integrates the trigger as well.
 The last step prior to the delivery of the missile is an environmental test which will put the missile in harsh environments, and all the systems are being tested to ensure the quality of the ammunition.

 Fire control sight

 As of 2024, two options exist for the fire control system of the Enforcer missile.

 Hensoldt Dynahawk

 The two first clients of the Enforcer made the decision to order this fire control sight.
 It has a mass of 2.2 kg for the optics only.

 This Dynahawk has a 5.5 × glass optical magnification, and it has a laser range finder.
-It is also equipped with a ballistics computer connected to sensors for measuring the temperature, the air pressure and he angular rate.
+It is also equipped with a ballistics computer connected to sensors for measuring temperature, air pressure, and angular rate.
 There are modes to engage static targets, and targets in movement.
 It has also the capability to recognise to which weapon system it is connected (RGW 90 or Enforcer missile).
 The fire control system also enables to select whether it will be used for direct attack, or air-burst mode.
 The air-burst mode has a very high accuracy with this system.